 Complicating the issue is that while I think most meetings are a waste of time, some of them are genuinely important.
 Yes, we want to allow engineers as much time as possible to 'do engineering', but as an example, hiring is also critical to the business and engineers' time is needed for that, too.
 So how do we allow time for the important meetings, but also protect everyone's time so that they can be productive?

 Good managers already try to kill as many meetings as possible, but sometimes it seems like an intractable problem.
 An idea I've been mulling over is something like forbidding

 scheduled calendar events during certain focus periods.
 For example, during a sprint you could make scheduled meetings verboten on Tuesday, Wednesday, and Thursday (except maybe a 15-minute stand-up to start the day).
 This would force any meetings to be scheduled for Monday and Friday, and the middle of the week would be dedicated, continuous time to actually

 do work.
 When people need to talk to each other or work together, instead of "throwing something on their calendar", they would actually talk to each other, in real-time, like teammates.
 Having less allowed time for meetings may also have the beneficial effect of killing some of them off through a sort of natural selection process.

-Would something like this actually work?
-I don't know, but I think it's a worthwhile experiment.
+I don't know if something like that would actually work, but it may be a worthwhile experiment.
 Most of us can't get away with doing what Feynman did.
-If we convinced our employer that we were irresponsible and thus shouldn't be bothered with meetings or administrative things, we likely wouldn't be employed there much longer.
-Technologies like real-time chat (e.g., Slack) are also helpful, but don't fundamentally fix the workplace schedule.
+If we convinced our employer that we were irresponsible and thus shouldn't be bothered with meetings or administrative things, we likely wouldn't be employed much longer.
+Technologies like real-time chat (e.g., Slack) are also helpful, but don't fundamentally fix the problem.

-I wonder how many school-aged kids would still be excited to become an engineer if they knew what a typical workday looked like for the vast majority of the workforce?
+I wonder how many school-aged kids would still be excited to become an engineer if they knew what a typical workday looked like for much of the workforce?

 Spend more time hacking on cool problems.
 Spend less time doing this: